-• All students study the same course at the same level.
+• Students study the same course at the same level, but students who may require extra academic support will be placed in a class that is paced and delivered at an appropriate level.
 Adjustments are made on an individual basis in consultation with parents.

-- Extension: Students who demonstrate an academic capacity for Science in Year 7 will be grouped into classes that are focused on extending students' academic skills and capabilities. - Academic Support: Students who require academic support in Science will follow a more practical, applied course of study.
+- Enrichment: Students who demonstrate an academic capacity for Science in Year 7 will be grouped into classes that are focused on extending students' academic skills and capabilities. - Academic Support: Students who require academic support in Science will follow a more practical, applied course of study.

-- Specialist: This course is an academic enrichment program for students who demonstrate excellent abilities in Science and who wish to be challenged further.
+- Enrichment: This course is an academic enrichment program for students who demonstrate excellent abilities in Science and who wish to be challenged further.
 The 'opt-in' program will seek to extend learning, and develop students in the areas of independence, group work skills, creativity, critical thinking and problem solving.
 This course equips students for all Upper School Science subjects. - Academic Support: Students who require academic support in Science will follow a more practical, applied course of study.